madstrawberry/zoover-assignment/COMMENTS.md

 For now, due to lack of time, I only handled the happy path and have not implemented an error state if something went wrong fetching data.

 For the sort order I assumed for now 'new to old' (desc) which is how the server returns the data.
 I would image in the future the user could be able to reverse the sort order.

+## Improvements

+- The implementation of showing the star rating can be improved a lot by
+  - not using gradients for full or empty stars
+  - defining reusable star path
+  - defining reusable gradients for all 9 steps and reuse them instead of generating them for each star